(23 January, 1915 – 15 June, 1991)

 He was always a gifted student and, following tuition from his father, was promoted two classes ahead of his age completing his primary schooling at the age of 14.

-He then went to work as a clerk in the civil service until was old enough to apply for a Government Scholarship to attend a British University.
+He then went to work as a clerk in the civil service until he was old enough to apply for a Government Scholarship to attend a British University.
 This he successfully achieved and in 1932 went to the London School of Economics to read for the Bachelor of Commerce degree.

 As Lewis, himself, later noted the undergraduate training was very helpful in the various administrative jobs he later undertook, but its weakness from the standpoint of his subsequent academic career was that it lacked mathematics!